Export this Abstract | Print this Abstract | Add to my preferred Abstracts list | My preferred Abstracts list (0) | Back to Search

 BackgroundDrug-drug interactions could potentially lead to adverse effects, alteration in therapeutic efficacy, and are often detectable and preventable.

 MethodsThis cross-sectional, descriptive study evaluated the outpatient prescriptions (n=457 prescriptions from same number of patients) containing at least two drugs, selected on a convenient..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.